Block background image

 16pxSpacer

-Online donations may be made by ACH bank wire ($100 or more) or Credit Card ($10 or more) including via Gpay, ApplePay, Venmo and Paypal.
+Online donations may be made by ACH bank wire ($25 or more) or Credit Card ($10 or more) including via Gpay, ApplePay, Venmo and Paypal.
 Associated transaction fees are listed and described in the infographic below.

 16pxSpacer

-#iGiveCatholic on GivingTuesday is a fundraiser for your organization, and there are expenses as there are with any other fundraiser held in person such as a dinner, gala, etc. The convenience of donating through a giving day platform with special features and extra security measures incurs fees.
-These online transaction fees contribute to the cost of secure financial transactions, responsive tech support, customizable marketing materials, tailored training, one-on-one support and other behind the scenes components enabling your chosen ministry to focus their time and effort on their mission. #iGiveCatholic is committed to keeping these fees as low as possible and has twice reduced these fees to lower their impact on donors and participating organizations.
+Giving days are fundraisers for participating organizations, and there are expenses as there are with any other fundraiser held in person such as a dinner, gala, etc. The convenience of donating through a giving day platform with special features and extra security measures incurs fees.
+These online transaction fees contribute to the expense of secure financial transactions, responsive tech support, customizable marketing materials, tailored training, one-on-one support and other behind the scenes components enabling your chosen ministry to focus their time and effort on their mission.

 To learn more about each specific transaction fee, please see the infographic below.